 If you are pregnant it is possibly best not to have an MRI scan unless it is urgent.
 Although it is believed to be safe, the long-term effects of strong magnetic fields on a developing foetus are not yet known.

-The scans and imaging results are assessed by the radiologists, a doctor who has advanced knowledge in reading scanning and imaging tests.
+The scans and imaging results are assessed by the radiologists, a doctor who has advanced knowledge in reading scans and imaging tests.
 Then he/she will send a report to our doctor detailing what the results are and what might be an issue.

 Suite 2, 117a Harley Street, London W1G 6AT